codesbyahsen/interview-questions/LARAVEL.md

 What is Composer?

+How do you use package installed by composer in Laravel?

+What is PSR-4?

 What is Artisan?

 Describe the Request Life-cycle in laravel.

+What is the disk space occupied by the Laravel boilerplate?

 How to set Maintenance Mode in Laravel?

+If other frameworks like CodeIgniter, Symfony is faster than Laravel, then why we prefer Laravel framework?

+How do you optimize Laravel?

 What are Facades?